min69u/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## It takes guts to be an organ donor.